Lucius D. Battle

 Lucius Durham Battle (June 1, 1918 – May 13, 2008) was a career Foreign Service officer who served with distinction in Washington, Europe and Southwest Asia.

 Early life

-Battle was born on June 1, 1918 in Dawson, Georgia and his family later moved to Bradenton, Florida.
-He received his undergraduate (1939) and law (1946) degrees from the University of Florida, and spent World War II in the Navy serving in the Pacific theatre.
+Battle was born on June 1, 1918, in Dawson, Georgia, and his family later moved to Bradenton, Florida when he 8 years old being one of six children in the family with one dying.
+He attended Bradenton High School being the sophomore class president, Macohi yearbook editor, playing tennis, swim along with being active in drama playing the violin.
+He received his undergraduate A.B.
+(1939) and law (1946) degrees from the University of Florida.